1987:

 (Thanks to Pranceatron for this image)

-It's also worth mentioning that in France, the Princesses were sold on cards with accessories but without any of the attendants.
 I believe other European countries may also have had this edition, but I can't be sure.
+Italy definitely had the Princess Ponies with dragons, in box.
 Germany also had a release (on card as well, without attendants) featuring Princess Ponies based on these but with different coloured hair.
 More on those in the German section.